 If the judge finds there is probable cause to believe that the defendant has violated his probation, the Judge normally makes a “no bond” notation on the arrest warrant.
 That means that the Defendant will be stuck in jail without a bond until the violation of probation is resolved.

-How Does a Judge Determine if a Defendant Has Violated Probation?
+How Does a Judge Determine if a Defendant Is In Violation of Probation in Florida?

 The Judge holds a hearing and witnesses may be called by both the State and Defense.

 The Judge may revoke the Defendant’s probation only if the State proves “by the greater weight” of the evidence that the Defendant willfully violated a specific condition of his probation.
 This standard, “by the greater weight”, is much easier for the State to prove than the “beyond a reasonably doubt standard” used in criminal trials.